belikor/lbrytools/lbrytools/lbrytools.md

 # Supports

-List the supports, along with the amount of LBC staked, and the trending score.
+List the supports, along with the amount of LBC staked, the total support, and the trending score.
 By default it will show both claim and channel supports, but we can specify this manually if we want.